Seals and marks

 - more than 60% of the cattle feed grown in mountain areas

-- dairy and maturation stage of at least 12 months, in mountain areas
+- There must be a dairy and maturation stage of at least 12 months, in mountain areas

-- quality selection at 24 months with “hammer” evaluation carried out by Consortium experts
+- At 24 months, a "hammer" evaluation must be carried out by Consortium experts

 - sensory evaluation (tasting group) and chemical composition analysis